-- Section 404.16 Non-exempt employees receiving a change to exempt status or who terminate employment with Fort Bend County will be paid in full for any compensatory or deferred time accrued and recorded in the payroll system. - Section 404.17 Final Pay Check Upon termination from employment with Fort Bend County, employees can expect to receive payment for their final hours worked on the regularly scheduled pay date for that pay period.
-Any payouts of accrued vacation, compensatory and deferred time will be paid no later than the second regularly scheduled pay date following termination provided all County equipment, badges, and uniforms are returned.
+Non-exempt employees receiving a change to exempt status or who terminate employment with Fort Bend County will be paid in full for any compensatory or deferred time accrued and recorded in the payroll system.

+Section 404.17 Final Pay Check

+Upon termination from employment with Fort Bend County, employees can expect to receive payment for their final hours worked on the regularly scheduled pay date for that pay period.
+Any payouts of accrued vacation and/or deferred time will be paid no later than the second regularly scheduled pay date following termination provided all County equipment, badges, and uniforms are returned.
 This will allow departments an opportunity to collect any county property the employee may hold, and allow payroll the opportunity to verify all accrual balances and deductions.
 This final payment will be in the form of a check, and not a direct deposit.

-Policy Approved and Adopted by: Fort Bend County Commissioners Court January 1, 2002 Revised: May 2, 2006 Revised: November 7, 2006 Revised: October 23, 2007 Revised: May 22, 2012 Revised: March 7, 2017 Revised: November 26, 2019 Revised: December 7, 2021
+Policy Approved and Adopted by: Fort Bend County Commissioners Court

+January 1, 2002 Revised: May 2, 2006

+Revised: May 2, 2006 Revised: November 7, 2006 Revised: October 23, 2007 Revised: May 22, 2012

+Revised: November 26, 2019 Revised: December 7, 2021 Revised: February 14, 2023